-- Why building a man cave could save your marriage
+- How a man cave could actually help save your marriage

-- Expert articles to support the above views
+- Expert articles from professionals that support the above views

-Although the term “man cave” was first used in 1992 in John Gray’s Men Are From Mars, Women Are From Venus, man caves as an idea have been around for a very long time.
+Although the term “man cave” was first used in 1992 in John Gray’s Men Are From Mars, Women Are From Venus, the man cave as an idea have been around for a very long time.

-A man cave is basically a room in the home or outbuilding in the yard that is dedicated to the male person of the household.
+A man cave is basically a room in the home, or a converted outbuilding in the yard, that is dedicated to the male person of the household.
 It is a space reserved solely for males where the man of the house can indulge in hobbies & favorite activities, hang-out with male friends, or just relax in alone.

 Although the name “man cave” applies to a male-specific place the actual concept is not gender specific as there are she caves as well.
 A she cave is also known as “lady lair” and more commonly a “she shed“.